smart-on-fhir/cumulus-etl/docs/bulk-exports.md

 However, bulk exports tend to be brittle and slow for many EHRs at the time of this writing.
 It might be wiser to separately export, make sure the data is all there and good, and then ETL it.

+## Cumulus Assumptions

+Cumulus ETL makes some specific assumptions about the data you feed it and the order you feed it in.

+This is because Cumulus tracks which resources were exported from which FHIR Groups and when.
+It only allows Encounters that have had all their data fully imported to be queried by SQL, to prevent an in-progress ETL workflow from affecting queries against the database.
+(i.e. to prevent an Encounter that hasn't yet had Conditions loaded in from looking like an Encounter that doesn't _have_ any Conditions)

+Of course, even in the normal course of events, resources may show up weeks after an Encounter (like lab results).
+So an Encounter can never knowingly be truly _complete_, but Cumulus ETL makes an effort to keep a consistent view of the world at least for a given point in time.

+### Encounters First

+**Please export Encounters along with or before you export other Encounter-linked resources.**
+(Patients can be exported beforehand, since they don't depend on Encounters.)

+To prevent incomplete Encounters, Cumulus only looks at Encounters that have an export timestamp at the same time or before linked resources like Condition.
+(As a result, there may be extra Conditions that point to not-yet-loaded Encounters.
+But that's fine, they will also be ignored until their Encounters do get loaded.)

+If you do export Encounters last, you may not see any of those Encounters in the `core` study tables once you run Cumulus Library on the data.
+(Your Encounter data is safe and sound, just temporarily ignored by the Library until later exports come through.)

+### No Partial Group Exports

+**Please don't slice and dice your Group resources when exporting.**
+Cumulus ETL assumes that when you feed it an input folder of export files, that everything in the Group is available (at least, for the exported resources).
+You can export one resource from the Group at a time, just don't slice that resource further.

+This is because when you run ETL on say, Conditions exported from Group `Group1234`, it will mark Conditions in `Group1234` as completely loaded (up to the export timestamp).

+Using `_since` or a date-oriented `_typeFilter` is still fine, to grab new data for an export.
+The concern is more about an incomplete view of the data at a given point in time.

+For example, if you sliced Conditions according to category when exporting (e.g. `_typeFilter=Condition?category=problem-list-item`), Cumulus will have an incorrect view of the world (thinking it got all Conditions when it only got problem list items).

+You can still do this if you are careful!
+For example, maybe exporting Observations is too slow unless you slice by category.
+Just make sure that after you export all the Observations separately, you then combine them again into one big Observation folder before running Cumulus ETL.

 ## Archiving Exports